prajakta1321/SQL-Data-Analyst-Agent/README.md

 The project is designed with a modular architecture, making it easy to replace the rule-based SQL generator with an LLM in the future.

-STEPS TO RUN In VSCODE :
+STEPS TO RUN on VSCODE :

 # Create virtual environment: